 A Container Deposit Scheme (CDS) requires the beverage industry (manufacturers, importers, wholesalers or retailers) to provide a refund to consumers on the return of certain beverage containers.
 The deposit (typically 10 cents, paid by the consumer) is refunded when the container is returned for recycling, either by the consumer, or charitable groups collecting for fundraising.
-The scheme is creates a financial incentive to increase recycling of beverage containers and is a form of product stewardship by the industry.
+The scheme creates a financial incentive to increase recycling of beverage containers and is a form of product stewardship by the industry.

-Container Deposit Schemes have been introduced in South Australia (1977), Northern Territory (2011), New South Wales (1 December 2017) with schemes planned for ACT (2018), Queensland (1 November 2018) and Western Australia (1 January 2019).
-Currently Victoria and Tasmania are the only two states with no scheme planned or implemented in Australia.
+Container Deposit Schemes have been introduced in South Australia (1977), Northern Territory (2011), New South Wales (1 December 2017), the Australia Capital Territory (30 June 2018) and Queensland (1 November 2018) with schemes planned for Western Australia (2 June 2020) and Tasmania (2022).
+Currently Victoria is the only state with no scheme planned or implemented in Australia.